 In order to facilitate the management of its capital requirements, the Company prepares expenditure forecasts that are updated as necessary depending on various factors, including successful capital deployment and general industry conditions.
 In order to maximize ongoing exploration efforts, the Company does not pay out dividends.

 The Company's investment policy is to keep its cash treasury on demand deposit in an interest bearing Canadian chartered bank account.
-The Company expects that its current capital resources will be sufficient to carry out its currently planned exploration and operations through the next twelve months (Note 1).

 There have been no changes to the Company's approach to capital management for the years presented.